 What is an abandoned checkout?

-The main difference between checkout abandonment and cart abandonment is that checkout abandonment involves the customer reaching the checkout stage and entering their information before they change they mind and abandon their purchase, while cart abandonment involves the customer adding products to their cart and then abandoning the cart at any stage that comes before the checkout stage.
+It’s actually a very common assumption that cart abandonment and checkout abandonment are the same thing.
+The main difference between the two is that checkout abandonment involves the customer reaching the checkout stage and entering their information before they change their mind and abandon the purchase, while cart abandonment involves the customer adding products to their cart and then abandoning the cart at any stage that comes before the checkout stage.

 There are many reasons why a user might abandon their cart during the checkout process.
 Some common reasons include:

-- Complicated checkout process: A long or complicated checkout process can be annoying for the customer and cause them to abandon their cart.
-A short and simple check out flow can optimize user experience.
+- Complicated checkout process - A long or complicated checkout process can be tiresome for the customer and cause them to abandon their cart..

 - Payment security concerns - A lot of people still haven’t put their complete faith in online payments or simply don’t prefer online payments.
 Not providing CoD options can discourage people from shopping from your store and hence lead to checkout abandonments.